aymensec/kali-on-termux/README.md

  🌐2 browsers Firefox and chromium

- 🎨gimp used  to graphic designers
+ 🎨gimp used  to graphic design

  🎵vlc player